pnp/blog/content/post/community-sample-engage-your-users-with-sharepoint-stories-reels.md

 ![Story object properties](https://techcommunity.microsoft.com/t5/image/serverpage/image-id/278339i4E26203F1F589390/image-size/large?v=v2&px=999")

-Now that we know how to use the Stories component, the webpart functionality is quite easy.
+Now that we know how to use the Stories component, the web part functionality is quite easy.
 We just need to get the Stories information from the SharePoint list, and compose the proper Stories array.
-As usual when developing SPFx webparts, the webpart itself, just loads a React component, passing the information that we need, in this case, for simplicity, I am passing the entire *WebPartContext* object, but try to avoid this practice, and only pass what you need.
+As usual when developing SPFx webparts, the web part itself, just loads a React component, passing the information that we need, in this case, for simplicity, I am passing the entire *WebPartContext* object, but try to avoid this practice, and only pass what you need.
-This is the main code in the Render webpart method:
+This is the main code in the Render web part method:

 {{< image alt="SPFx Webpart render" src="images/blog/community-sample-engage-your-users-with-sharepoint-stories-reels/5-webpart-render.png" >}}